 On May 31, 2007, MTACC awarded a contract to PB Americas to perform Construction Management services for Phase 1 of the SAS project.
 As Consultant Construction Manager (CCM), PB America will provide services for 91 months with a not-to-exceed value of \$80.9 million.
-PB's budget has subsequently been increased to \$91 million to support the 12 Contract Packaging Plan and various constructability reviews.
+PB's budget was subsequently increased to \$91 million to support the 11 Contract Packaging Plan and various constructability reviews.